tytydraco/yessleep/out/How_to_Get_the_Most_Out_of_Skin_to_Skin_Bonding.md

 She was looking at me.
 Smiling.
 Her teeth so fucking white and straight I wanted to tear them from her gums.

-She was looking at me.
-Smiling.
-Her teeth so fucking white and straight I wanted to tear them from her gums.

 They were selling a box that included  an instruction manual that guaranteed that the contents would break whatever curse or barrier existed between mother and child.
 That within, there was a guarantee of peace.
 Of love.
 I remember scoffing when I read that.

 I bought it anyway.